ryantroyford/homecore/home-cleaning/sticker-removal.md

  - scrub off with a scouring pad
 ```

-...and that's it. seriously. i usually start with `1 tbsp` each, and then add more of each, in equal amounts, if need be. after your done, give it a nice rinse with soap & water to get rid of the oil. i used olive oil, but i don't think that's imperative.
+...and that's it. `1 tbsp` of each is a good place to begin, and from there you can add more of each, in equal amounts, if need be. after you're done, give it a nice rinse with soap & water to get rid of the oil.